ovh/docs/pages/platform/metrics/protocol_warp10/guide.en-gb.md

 ## Going further

-You can learn how to configure a Grafana Warp10 source by following [this guide](../start-grafana).
+You can learn how to configure a Grafana Warp 10™ source by following [this guide](../start-grafana).

 You can also exchange with our community of users on [https://community.ovh.com](https://community.ovh.com){.external}.